 Mapon Lietuva: Using smart fuel caps is like having a good insurance policy

-Rising demand for anti-fuel theft solutions
+Rising demand for fuel theft detection and prevention solutions

-We begin the conversation by sharing how keen are businesses in looking for solutions that would protect their fleets from fuel thefts.
+We begin the conversation by sharing how keen are businesses in looking for fuel tank security solutions that would protect their fleets from fuel thefts.
 And to no surprise, – “Right now, as the fuel prices are increasing, we can see it becoming more popular, and more companies are asking for them,” says the Head of IT at Mapon Lietuva Gediminas Butvidas.

 “And it’s not only new clients, but also existing ones.
 Some of them previously had the smart fuel caps set up only for a few vehicles in their fleet.
 Now they’re interested in having the solution for other vehicles, too,” he continues.

 One of the most common solutions are smart fuel caps, which register every instance when a fuel tank has been opened and closed, as well as provide a fuel theft alarm, when the tank is illegally accessed (just like a car alarm).